harshrajkr/better-reads/README.md

 #### 5.4 - Setup Astra CLI

-**Astra CLI:** The Astra CLI is a command-line interface (CLI) tool for managing Apache Cassandra databases hosted on Datastax Astra.
+> **Note**:  The **Astra CLI** is a command-line interface (CLI) tool for managing Apache Cassandra databases hosted on Datastax Astra.
 It allows developers to perform tasks like creating and managing databases, executing Cassandra queries, and managing security and access control.
 The Astra CLI simplifies database management and provides an alternative to the Astra web interface, enabling automation and integration with other tools and workflows.

 - `✅ 5.4.a` **Locate the terminal called `setup` and check that the CLI is available**